SpaceCurve/cesium/README.md

 This example lets you query data from the SpaceCurve System.
 If the data contains geospatial properties, this example will render its points or polygons onto the map.
 This example uses a timer to flush the GeometryBuffer frequently, while data streams from the SpaceCurve System into the browser.

-**Note:** In this example, you can zoom into and out of the map using the scroll wheel on the mouse.

 Enter one of these queries into the **Manual Query** field.
 You will see points or polygons appear on the map of the United States.
 Note that visual rendering begins before all of the data has arrived.

-    select * from schema.us_counties where "properties"."POP2000" > 100000 ;
+    select * from schema.us_counties;
-    select * FROM schema.us_cities where "properties"."NAME" LIKE 'Se%' ;
+    select * FROM schema.us_cities where "properties"."NAME" LIKE 'S%' ;
-    select * from schema.us_counties;`
+    select * from schema.us_counties where "properties"."POP2000" > 10000 ;

+This example shows points as dots, and shades polygons according to their POP2000 property value.
+In this example, you can zoom into and out of the map using the scroll wheel on the mouse.